 AudioControl Director and Architect series amplifiers have the capability to bridge amplifier channels together to deliver more power to your speakers.

-Bridging amplifier channels combines a stereo pair of channels into a single mono channel.
-Bridging is often used to provide more power to large full range speakers in a two channel system, home theater, or to power larger passive in room/in wall subwoofer speakers.
+Bridging amplifier channels combines a stereo pair of channels into a single mono output channel.
+Bridging is often used to provide more power to large full range speakers in a two channel system or home theater, or to power larger passive in room/in wall subwoofer speakers.
 All stereo amplifier channel pairs on Director and Architect amps are capable of being bridged.

 IMPORTANT NOTE: When bridging channels, do not use a speaker rated at less than 8 ohms.
 When bridging amplifier channels each channel of the bridged pair “sees” one half of the speaker load.
 This means that a bridged amp driving an 8 ohm speaker is actually operating into a 4 ohm load.
 Also, make sure your speakers are rated to handle the increased power that is provided by bridging.

 The Director “D” and “M” series amps bridged power rating is 400 watts.

 The Architect “P” series amps bridged power rating is 400 watts.
 The Architect Model 2660 bridged power rating is 175 watts.
 And the Model 110 and 210 two channel amplifiers bridged power rating is 410 watts.